familug/familug.github.io/content/dualboot_openbsd.md

 when installing, a ncurse window would ask you want to "Automatically install rEFInd to the ESP (EFI System Partition)", choose Yes.

-Reboot you should see `rEFInd` boot stcreen and an option to choose the OpenBSD.
+Reboot you should see `rEFInd` boot screen and an option to choose the OpenBSD.

 ### Bonus: practice install dualboot Ubuntu & OpenBSD on Virtualbox VM

 #### BIOS
-Create a VirtualBox VM with ~16GB hardisk, follow above steps install Ubuntu 20.04, then OpenBSD, then config Grub.
+Create a VirtualBox VM with 16GB hardisk, to later have 8GB for each OS, follow above steps install Ubuntu 20.04, then OpenBSD, then config Grub.
 Result:

 ![grub]({static}/images/dualboot.png)